top of page

 Additionally, it's important to understand that taking such actions may not yield immediate results in terms of website traffic.

-It typically requires some time [few days to few months] for traffic to return to its normal levels.
+It typically requires some time [a few days to a few months] for traffic to return to its normal levels.

 In conclusion, when your website traffic takes a dip, it's essential to diagnose and resolve the underlying issues promptly.